Where does air pollution come from?

 Road transport, including cars and delivery vehicles, is the main source of Nitrogen Dioxide.

-Household burning, such as the use of wood stoves and open fires, is the biggest contributor to Particulate Matter pollution.
+Household burning, such as the use of wood stoves and open fires, is one of the biggest contributors to Particulate Matter pollution.

 The biggest source of Sulphur Dioxide is from energy generation and industry, and the largest source of VOCs is the solvents in household products.